OpenLXP/p1-auth/README.md

 Jwt_attribute should be a valid JSON key, or a JSON object for traversing the JWT to where the key will be.

 Expected_value is the expected JSON value.

+## Extending Functionality

+This section covers how to easily add custom logic that can't be handled within the Django Admin or settings such as USER_ATTRIBUTE_MAP.

+### CUSTOM_AUTHENTICATION_LOGIC

+> [!CAUTION]
+> This gives access to the decoded JWT and the User model, so care should be taken when using this capability as sensitive data will be present.

+As described within the settings section [CUSTOM_AUTHENTICATION_LOGIC](#custom_authentication_logic) allows passing callables with custom logic to be executed while authenticating the user.
+Each callable must accept 3 arguments: `jwt_decoded`, `user`, and `new`.

+`jwt_decoded` (dict): The dictionary containing the decoded JWT.

+`user` (AbstractBaseUser): The authenticated user object, it is expected to be an AbstractBaseUser, but can be any model.

+`new` (bool): A boolean that is true if the user object has been created by this request.

+Generic callables are included in [callables.py](p1_auth/callables.py) and are described below.

+#### raise_error_if_email_not_validated

+This callable checks the JWT for `email_verified`, if it does not contain `email_verified` with a value of `True` `PermissionDenied` is raised to fail the request with a `403 Forbidden` response.